sathish-t/nanopore-mod-course/materials/compare-modification-detection.md

 For further analysis, we have prepared a subset of the Cliveome dataset by choosing reads passing through a specific region of the human genome.
 It is located at `~/nanomod_course_data/human/bonito_calls.subset.sorted.bam`.
+Although this file's name ends in `.bam`, it is a mod BAM file.
+So all the downstream analysis and visualizations tools we have discussed thus far in the course can be used to analyse and visualize this file respectively.

 You can now explore the BAM file yourself using the tools we have talked about so far.
 Or you can do one or some of the exercises below to explore the BAM